Maintaining your tyres: give them a long life

 Your tyres are vital in ensuring your safety on the road.
 All tyres age and wear, but with the right treatment you will give them a long life.
 The right maintenance and an adapted driving style will get you a very long way.

-How can Motorcare Service Centres help in maintaining your tyres?
+How can Motorcare Service Centre help in maintaining your tyres?

 The tyre has an indicator in the tread pattern which will show when you have reached the legal limit of usage (1.6 mm).
 Check your tread depth regularly either with a dedicated tread gauge or using the built-in tread wear indicator on your tyres.
 Find out more on changing tyres.